Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Peacebuilding and peace preservation

-• Support sustainable local mechanisms, local civil society, youth, and communities to increase civic engagement for positive change in their communities.
+• Support local civil society, youth, and communities to increase civic engagement for positive change in their communities.

-• Enable more community members, youth and adults, to engage in building active community networks adapted to climate change and other drivers of instability.
+• Enable more community members, youth and adults, to engage in building active community networks that link local CSOs, academia, youth groups, etc. to jointly work towards resilient communities that are more adapted to climate change and other drivers of instability.

 • Adapt and embed the methodology to counter harmful male-gendered traits, including misogyny and emotional repression, and other drivers of violent extremism at the psychosocial level into appropriate local institutions.

-• Build capacities of key institutions to act as multipliers of preventing violent extremism efforts, ensuring community cohesion which contributes to long-run resilience.
+• Build capacities of key institutions to act as multipliers of PVE efforts, ensuring community cohesion which contributes to long-run resilience.

 Funding required